 This global survey of 200 senior institutional asset allocators assesses their views on equity markets over the next 12 months and offers insights into the strategy adjustments they might make as a result.While the end of 2018 may well have signaled the end of the long-running bull market, this research program reveals how institutional investors will adapt their strategies amid attenuated market returns and higher volatility.Investors are likely to embrace active equity strategies that span both a broader universe of potential investments and more diverse sources of data to inform investment decisions.
 At the same time, investors are unlikely to move reflexively into active equities.
 Instead, they are likely to use active equities when —and only when —they are governed by well-informed investment hypotheses.

 1. Lower market returns as signs accumulate that equity markets are approaching a transition

 Nearly one-half of respondents say it’s likely that market returns will be substantially lower in the year ahead.
-“We expect a positive market return over the next 12 months, but we also see increased volatility,” says the portfolio manager at an €11 billion Nordic pension.
+“We expect a positive market return over the next 12 months, but we also see increased volatility,” says the portfolio manager at a Nordic pension with €11 billion in assets

 2. Increasing volatility and uncertainty